 A durable right-hander who etched his name into baseball history as the starting pitcher in the Toronto Blue Jays' very first major league game.

-Jesse Jefferson's nine-year major league journey was one of perseverance, taking him through five different clubs.
-Standing 6'6", the lanky right-hander broke in with the Baltimore Orioles, showing flashes of the potential that made him a fourth-round draft pick.
-His career found its most significant chapter when he was selected by the expansion Toronto Blue Jays in the 1976 expansion draft.
-On a cold April afternoon in 1977 at Exhibition Stadium, Jefferson took the mound against the Chicago White Sox, forever cementing his place as the answer to a foundational trivia question.
-He spent four seasons with the fledgling Jays, eating innings during the team's difficult early years and providing veteran stability.
-While his career record reflects the struggles of pitching for young teams, his legacy is that of a baseball pioneer who was present at the creation of a franchise that would become a powerhouse.
+Jesse Jefferson pitched the first game in Toronto Blue Jays history on a cold April afternoon in 1977 at Exhibition Stadium.
+Standing 6'6", the right-hander broke in with the Baltimore Orioles, showing flashes of potential as a fourth-round draft pick.
+The expansion Blue Jays selected him in the 1976 expansion draft.
+He spent four seasons with the fledgling team, eating innings during difficult early years and providing veteran stability.
+His nine-year major league journey took him through five clubs.
+While his career record reflects the struggles of pitching for young teams, he was present at the creation of a franchise that would become a powerhouse.

 1946–1964